biemond/puppet/modules/wls/README.md

 - set the log folder of the WebLogic Domain, Managed servers and FMW
 - can start the AdminServer for WLST Domain configuration
 - add JCA resource adapter plan + Entries
+- Multi machine support for a WebLogic domain, can be used for cluster or spreading managed servers
 - create machines, managed servers, clusters, server templates, dynamic clusters,coherence clusters ( all 12.1.2 )
 - create File or JDBC Persistence Store
 - create JMS Server, Module, subdeployment, connection factory, JMS (distributed) queue or topic,Foreign Servers + entries